 First Arkansas Oil Wells

-Oilfield discoveries at El Dorado and Smackover in 1920s launched the Arkansas petroleum industry.
+Oilfield discoveries at El Dorado and Smackover in the 1920s launched the Arkansas petroleum industry.

-Arkansas oil wells of the 1920s created boom towns, launched the state’s exploration and production industry, and boosted the career of a young wildcatter named Haroldson Lafayette Hunt.
+Arkansas oil wells of the 1920s created boom towns, established the state’s petroleum exploration and production industry, and boosted the career of a young wildcatter named Haroldson Lafayette Hunt.

 The first Arkansas well that yielded “sufficient quantities of oil” was the Hunter No. 1 of April 16, 1920, in Ouachita County, according to the Arkansas Geological Survey.
 Natural gas was discovered a few days later in Union County by Constantine Oil and Refining Company.